ln64-git/portfolio-2024/README.md

 # Portfolio 2024

-Welcome to my portfolio website for 2024!
-This modern and lightweight portfolio showcases my proficiency in advanced CSS techniques and seamless integration of JavaScript libraries, including Framer Motion and EmailJS.
-It effectively demonstrates my deep understanding of front-end development best practices and my ability to create visually appealing and interactive user experiences.
+Welcome to my updated portfolio website for 2024!
+This modern and lightweight website showcases my proficiency in advanced CSS techniques and seamless integration of JavaScript libraries, including Framer Motion and EmailJS.
+This project effectively demonstrates my understanding of front-end development best practices and my ability to create visually appealing and interactive user experiences.

 ## Live Website